Entryism: Portugal

-After the downfall of the centrist to centre-left Democratic Renewal Party in 1990s it was taken over by far-right elements which transformed the party into the National Renovator Party soon after.
+After the downfall of the centrist-to-centre-left Democratic Renewal Party in the 1990s, it was taken over by far-right elements that, soon afterward, transformed the party into the National Renovator Party.

 United Kingdom

 A long-lasting entry tactic was used by the Trotskyist group Militant tendency, whose initially small numbers of supporters worked within the mainstream Labour Party from the 1960s.
-By the early 1980s they still numbered only in the low thousands but had managed to gain a controlling influence of the Labour Party Young Socialists and Liverpool City Council, however shortly thereafter Militant activists began to be expelled after an internal Labour ruling that their organisation breached the party's constitution.
+By the early 1980s they still numbered only in the low thousands, but had managed to gain a controlling influence of the Labour Party Young Socialists and Liverpool City Council; however, shortly thereafter Militant activists began to be expelled after an internal Labour ruling that their organisation breached the party's constitution.
 A remnant of the group operated within the Labour Party as Socialist Appeal (until their expulsion in 2021) but the majority then left to form the Socialist Party (England and Wales).

-The Guardian columnist George Monbiot claims that a group, influenced by the defunct Marxist Living Marxism magazine, has pursued entryist tactics in British scientific and media organisations since the late 1990s.
+George Monbiot, a columnist for The Guardian, claims that a group, influenced by the defunct Marxist Living Marxism magazine, has pursued entryist tactics in British scientific and media organisations since the late 1990s.

 The 2015 Labour Party leadership election was the target of a campaign by The Daily Telegraph for Conservative sympathisers to join the Labour party (at a fee of £3) in order to vote for the left-wing candidate Jeremy Corbyn, with the view that he would render the party unelectable.
 That strategy was labelled 'entryism' by observers, though it is unclear that it qualifies under the commonly-understood definition, unlike the broader term 'subversion'.
 Likewise, the left-wing Momentum group has been accused of entryism and engaging in the Militant-style tactics, with movements made by prominent Labour MPs (current and suspended) to deselect MPs who did not support Corbyn.

 In the wake of the Brexit vote in 2016, some supporters of Leave feared that the government would negotiate a deal that would keep far too many ties between with the European Union and so members of the United Kingdom Independence Party (UKIP), which had struggled politically since Brexit, joined the Conservative Party, along with previously independent Leave supporters.
 The movement was especially pronounced in the constituencies of Conservative MPs who had supported Remain.
 The group Leave.EU ran campaigns that urged its supporters to join the Conservatives to deselect MPs who did not support a hard Brexit.
 Those who joined the party during that period were credited with helping Boris Johnson win the 2019 leadership election (and thus become Prime Minister) after Prime Minister Theresa May's resignation.